edgedb/edgedb/docs/stdlib/abstract.rst

     :index: any anycontiguous anyrange

-    Represents an abstract base type for all valid *contiguous* ranges.
+    An abstract base type for all valid *contiguous* ranges.

     This is also an abstract base scalar type for :eql:type:`float32`, :eql:type:`float64`, :eql:type:`decimal`, :eql:type:`datetime` and